cnabio/cnab-spec/400-claims.md

 - updated: A timestamp indicating the last time this release claim was modified
 - result: The outcome of the bundle's last action (e.g. if action is install, this indicates the outcome of the installation.).
 It is an object with the following fields:
   - message: A human-readable string that communicates the outcome.
 Error messages MAY be included in `failure` conditions.
   - action: Indicates the action that the current bundle is in.
-Valid actions are:
-    - install
-    - upgrade
-    - delete
-    - downgrade
-    - status
-    - unknown
+This may be any of the built-in actions (`install`, `upgrade`, `uninstall`) as well as any custom actions as defined in the bundle descriptor.
+The special name `unknown` MAY be used in the case where the CNAB Runtime cannot determine the action name of a claim.
   - status: Indicates the status of the last phase transition.
 Valid statuses are:
     - success: completed successfully
     - failure: failed before completion